Skip to main content

 Practical guidance

-CUDA_MPS_ACTIVE_THREAD_PERCENTAGEto cap each client's SM share when you need predictable per-client throughput. - If you need both isolation and sharing, use MIG; if you need throughput from cooperative workloads, use MPS; if you need both isolation and a single CUDA context, you are out of luck on current hardware.
+• If you need both isolation and sharing, use MIG; if you need throughput from cooperative workloads, use MPS; if you need both hardware isolation and concurrent multi-process execution on the same SMs, you are out of luck on current hardware.

 The takeaway: MPS is the cheapest way to fix per-process context-switch overhead on a shared GPU.
 It is not partitioning; it is removal of switching cost.
 Pick the right tool: MIG for isolation, MPS for throughput, default sharing for neither.